The Goal of This Guide:

 A Clear Go-to-Market Plan

-• Will they provide marketing or sales support?
+- Will the partner provide marketing or sales support?

 “Here at HiringThing, we offer a pricing model called Flex.
 With Flex, our channel partners’ clients are provided with instant access to a recruiting solution while having the autonomy to select a plan level that works best for their hiring needs.
 On this program, it’s less about selling and more about educating the clients on the power of their new solution.” -Joanna Campa, HiringThing Director of Marketing